opengeospatial/geosemantics-dwg/whitepaper-ideas.md

 - Business reasons for linked data / knowledge graphs.
 - Identified user communities of linked geo data.
 - Real world examples / success stories of linked geodata.
+- Using GeoSPARQL definitions as a general means of disambiguating and explain semantics of any relevant terms in any Web API definition
 - Geospatial support in triple stores, including treatments of level of GeoSPARQL support, and things GeoSPARQL is lacking.
 - Existing implementations of geospatial extensions superseding GeoSPARQL capabilities.
 - Overview and discussion of GeoSPARQL change requests.